cozy/cozy-stack/docs/rabbitmq.md

 1. The manager creates an AMQP connection (TLS if configured) and retries with exponential backoff.
 2. It declares configured exchanges and queues (if `declare_*` flags are set).
+3. It declares Dead Letter Exchanges and Dead Letter Queues (if `declare_dlx`/`declare_dlq` flags are set).
-3. It binds queues to their routing keys and starts consumers.
+4. It binds queues to their routing keys and starts consumers.
-4. It exposes a readiness channel internally so tests can wait until consumption is active.
+5. It exposes a readiness channel internally so tests can wait until consumption is active.
-5. It monitors the connection and restarts consumers upon reconnection.
+6. It monitors the connection and restarts consumers upon reconnection.

 ### Adding a new queue handler